pyriemann.clustering.Kmeans¶

 - labels_ndarray, shape (n_matrices,)

-Labels, ie centroid index, of each matrix of training set.
+Labels, ie centroid indices, of each matrix of training set.

 - inertia_float